Do you use numbing solutions to reduce pain?

 - Frown.
-Also known as the ‘glabella’, when we treat the very outermost part of the frown it is quite sensitive as we have to inject very superficially.
+Also known as the ‘glabella’, when we treat the very outermost part of the frown it is quite sensitive as we must inject very superficially.

-- Lower crows feet.
-Again, we have to inject superficially but this time to avoid bruising.
+- Lower crow’s feet.
+Again, we must inject superficially but this time to avoid bruising.

-- Facial slimming / tooth grinding – injection into the masseter (bite muscle) is probably the least painful area on the face to treat.
+- Facial slimming / tooth grinding– injection into the masseter (bite muscle) is the least painful area on the face to treat.

-We use ice to numb the frown, crows feet and bite muscles.
-Forehead is not particularly painful to treat so we just whizz across without numbing with ice.
-When we treat the upper lip we use anaesthetic for approx 10 mins + ice the area to help reduce sensitivity.
+We use ice to numb the frown, crow’s feet, and bite muscles.
+Forehead is not particularly painful to treat so we usually avoid numbing with ice.
+When we treat the upper lip, we use anaesthetic for approx. 10 mins, in addition to ice on the area to help reduce sensitivity.

 Dermal filler (most to least sensitive)